Democrats’ messaging shifts as they pass Biden relief bill: From economic crisis rescue to poverty relief

 But drawing from lessons of the past, they moved swiftly on Biden’s relief bill, quickly cutting out Republicans to focus on passing the biggest bill possible on their own terms.
 Bipartisan negotiations on the Affordable Care Act dragged on for months as the bill grew increasingly unpopular, before Democrats ended up passing it with no GOP support.
 Ten years ago in passing rescue legislation to get out of the financial crisis, Democrats and then-Vice President Biden negotiated with Republicans and ended up with a smaller bill than they wanted, which Democrats believe resulted in a slower recovery than they might have achieved by spending more money when they had the chance.

 This time, Democrats were unapologetic about their goals, believing the public is on their side as they push massive relief legislation into law.
-They seized the opportunity to load up the bill with liberal policies that they supported long before the advent of the coronavirus crisis -- such as a $15 minimum wage increase that was ultimately struck from the bill.
+They seized the opportunity to load up the bill with liberal policies they supported long before the advent of the coronavirus crisis — such as a $15 minimum wage increase that was ultimately struck from the bill.
 Congressional Republicans were left to fume that Democrats abandoned Biden’s campaign promises of bipartisanship and unity in favor of a go-it-alone strategy the GOP is powerless to stop.

 “Wen you look at the priorities of Speaker Pelosi, it’s to spend as much money as quickly as possible on her socialist agenda, and to turn her backs on those of us who want to work together to confront this virus and to safely reopen our economy and our schools," said House Minority Whip Steve Scalise (R-La.).